|logic||category theory||type theory|

 Given , one classical construction (due to John Power) defines , where an object of over consists of a morphism in along with an object of over .
 Type-theoretically, we can regard as a type with a “delayed substitution” .
 This produces a split fibration (the chosen cartesian arrows are given by composition of morphisms in ), but it seems impossible to define dependent sums and products on it in a strict way.

 Suppose given a particular morphism in .
 We can then define a category with attributes, def.
 4, as follows: the discrete fibration corresponds to the representable presheaf , and the functor is defined by pullback of .
 We are thus treating as a “universe” of types.
-We can then of course pass to a contextual category, as described above.
+We may then of course pass to a contextual category, via example 3.

 Particular important universes include: